-The article includes guidelines, which state the following recommendations for HFE testing strategies:
+The article includes guidelines, which state the following evidence-based recommendations for HFE testing strategies:

-- Laboratories providing testing for HFE-associated HH should test for p.C282Y (1A) - According to local practice, p.H63D can be a considered an optional complementary test that can be offered sequentially or simultaneously to p.C282Y testing (2C) - Testing for p.S65C should not be offered
+- Laboratories providing testing for HFE-associated HH should test for p.C282Y (1A) - According to local practice, p.H63D can be a considered an optional complementary test that can be offered sequentially or simultaneously to p.C282Y testing (2C) - Population screening for the p.C282Y variant is not currently recommended (1B) - It is considered to be good practice to confirm elevated TS [transferrin saturation] before HFE genetic diagnosis testing (1B). (p.
+489)